Although they’re at the top, our key people like to keep their feet on the ground. Let’s meet them.

 Catherine Savage has more than 20 years’ experience in a variety of governance, corporate and investment roles.
 She was previously Managing Director of AMP Capital Investors and is now a director of a number of companies as well as Chairman of the Board of Trustees of the National Provident Fund and a board member of the Guardians of the NZ Superannuation Fund.
 Catherine is a chartered accountant with a Bachelor of Commerce and Administration from Victoria University.

-Born in Kerikeri, Lindsay is based in Beijing, where she is Chief Executive of Harvest Alternative Investment Group, the alternative investment arm of Harvest Fund Management, China’s second largest asset manager.
+Born in Kerikeri, Lindsay is based in Hong Kong, where she is Chief Executive of Harvest Alternative Investment Group, the alternative investment arm of Harvest Fund Management, China’s second largest asset manager.
 She is also Head of Strategy and Business Development for the Harvest Fund Management Group and Vice Chairman of Harvest Global Investments.

 Lindsay has 28 years’ experience in financial services, in New Zealand and internationally.
 Prior to joining Harvest in 2010, Lindsay held senior management positions at Deutsche Asset Management/DWS, based in New York.